 From Barranquilla to Bucaramanga there are 368.5 mi (593 km) that take about 10 hours to go through on the highway 45.
 The bus companies that cover this route are Expreso Brasilia, which propose diverse rates and schedules, so the travellers can adapt to the service they prefer.
 The buses leave from the terminal Universidad Simon Bolivar placed in Barranquilla, direction to the terminal Bucaramanga located in Bucaramanga.
 The average ticket's price is 68 000 COP.
 The weather in the so called 'beautiful city' or the 'city of parks' is tropical, reason why there are frequent and intense rains, that provide that green to the Colombian municipality.
 The average annual temperature is 74 °F (23.4 °C) and it maintains whithout many variations throughout the year.

-Why book Barranquilla to Bucaramanga bus with redBus?
+Why book a Barranquilla a Bucaramanga bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Barranquilla to Bucaramanga.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Barranquilla to Bucaramanga.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Barranquilla is located at the height from 4 mamsl to 98mamsl, depending on the area of the city.
 The distance from Barranquilla to Bogota is 764 mi (1230 km) and the travel takes approximately 24 hours.
 Barranquilla doesn't have a specific foundation date, the city was born spontaneously due to the agglomeration of indigenous and Spanish who settled the area approximately since 1530.
 According to Gonzalo Fernandez de Oviedo y Valdes, this place was a canoe pier, where diverse goods were sold as salt and prawns, among others.Its history starts with the independence of the Spanish power, in the Free State of Cartagena in 1813; at this time it was called first Billa de Barlovento as recognition, to finally be Barranquilla and its celebration date on April the 7th.In the middle of the 19th century, the city acquires importance as sea and river port of Colombia and thanks to steam boat, Cali achieve being in contact with cities as Cali or Medellin, transforming into the entrance door of new products and travellers from all over the world.
 In the 20th century the city consolidates as city mainly of business and is called "the Gold Door of Colombia".
 Nowadays it's known as a city of great cultural wealth and with the Carnival of Barranquilla, the biggest festival of the country.